-Grace has particular expertise in handling cross-border internal investigations, including in relation to money laundering, insider dealing, systems and controls breaches, mis-selling, and licensing issues.
-Grace has also been involved with advising clients on the implications arising from the new Hong Kong Manager in Charge regime, derivatives regulations, licensing applications and complaints-handling.
+Grace has expertise in handling cross-border internal investigations, including anti-money laundering, insider dealing, systems and controls breaches, mis-selling, and licensing issues.
+Grace has also advised clients on the implications arising from MiFID II, the new Hong Kong Manager in Charge regime, derivatives regulations, licensing applications and complaints-handling.

-- advising a global financial institution in relation to its anti-money laundering policies and procedures across multiple jurisdictions in Asia, the Middle East and Europe
+- a global financial institution on its anti-money laundering policies and procedures across multiple jurisdictions in Asia, the Middle East and Europe

-- advising a commercial bank in relation to its investigation into foreign exchange trading practices at desks in Singapore and Hong Kong
+- a commercial bank on its investigation into foreign exchange trading practices at desks in Singapore and Hong Kong

-- advising a number of international and local financial institutions on the implementation of the new Hong Kong Manager in Charge regime
+- international and local financial institutions on the implementation of the new Hong Kong Manager in Charge regime

-- advising the Singapore branch of a global bank on potential legal issues in relation to proposed novations of derivatives contracts
+- a Singapore branch of a global bank on potential legal issues in relation to proposed novations of derivatives contracts

 Grace studied law in University College London, where she graduated with a First Class and was awarded the International Corporate Rescue Award for Excellence for the best dissertation in the area of financial and/or corporate law.
 She has passed Level I of the CFA Program.